Static Variable in Java (with Examples)

 // Create a static variable and initialize it 0.

-// Declare a constructor.
+// Declare a constructor which increments static variable.

 Counter()